- What are the deadlines to apply for your graduate programs?

 8. Can admitted students visit campus? ↑

-In the spring we host a Campus Interview Day for MS and Ph.D program applicants.
+In the spring we host a Campus Interview Day (typically in February) for MS and PhD program applicants.
 Select applicants will be invited to visit campus for an interview day, after which final admissions decisions will be made.
-Please contact the Graduate Secretary for more information.
+This year our Campus Interview Day is scheduled for Friday, February 10, 2023 with a social Thursday evening of February 9, 2023.
+Please contact the Graduate Administrative Assistant for more information.